The latest update for this article is written by Lindsay Podolak.

 The Gravity Vault

-Address: Locations in Chatham, Middletown & Upper Saddle River
+Location: Locations in Chatham, Flemington, Hoboken, Middletown, Upper Saddle River & Voorhees

 Details: Each Gravity Vault gym has its own unique layout so you’ll get a different experience at each location.
 The facilities offer over 14,000 square feet of climbing, 45 to 60 top rope stations, extensive bouldering and more.
 Walls feature arches, key holes, aretes, chimneys, cracks and overhangs.
 Gravity Vault can accommodate any size group, with instructors tailoring team-building exercises and rock climbing to meet the group’s needs.
 Want to check them out?
 Register for a private session or purchase a day pass.
 Classes, camps, walk-in climbing and birthday parties are also available.